thomasbaloyi/go-messanger/README.md

 - Group Chats: Create or join group chats to converse with multiple people simultaneously.
 - End-to-End Encryption: Security is our priority.
 All conversations are encrypted, ensuring that your private conversations stay private.

+# Usage

+To run the application - run:
+- go run main.go

 # License
 This project is licensed under the [MIT License](https://mit-license.org/).
 Feel free to use, modify, and distribute the app in accordance with the terms specified in the license.